HCL-TECH-SOFTWARE/hcl-commerce-performance/HCL-Cache/HCLCacheMaintenance-9.1.12.md

 ## Low Memory Maintenance (onlineLowMemoryEntriesMaintenance)

 HCL Cache with Redis does not perform well when memory is full.
 Processes, including maintenance processes, can fail with memory errors (*"command not allowed when used memory > 'maxmemory'"*).
 To prevent this situation, HCL Cache monitors the percentage of memory used and triggers Low Memory Maintenance processing to reduce the size of each cache.
 The processing removes both cached values and their associated cache entry metadata.
-The keys selected for removal are those sooner to expire.
+The keys selected for removal are ones which are set to expire the soonest.
 The Low Memory Maintenance job is scheduled from all the pods, but it can only be active from a single container at any one time.

 ### Low Memory Maintenance in Redis Enterprise